Teen girl 'plotted British Museum attack'

 Prosecutor Duncan Atkinson QC said Safaa Boular, who lived with her mother in Vauxhall, London, wanted to "unleash violence and terror in the heart of London".

-He said she declared her love for an IS fighter, Naweed Hussain, in August 2016 after three months of chatting on social media.
+Mr Atkinson said she declared her love for Hussain in August 2016 after three months of chatting on social media.

-Mr Atkinson told jurors she wanted to join Hussain in Syria where they would wear suicide belts and, in Hussain's words, "depart the world holding hands and taking others with them".
+The prosecutor told jurors she wanted to join Hussain in Syria where they would wear suicide belts and, in Hussain's words, "depart the world holding hands and taking others with them".

 The court heard Rizlaine Boular had also tried to go to Syria two years before.